jaakkopasanen/AutoEq/README.md

 ```

 ## Results
-The main principle used by AutoEQ for producing the equalization function is to invert the error curve.
+The main principle used by AutoEq for producing the equalization function is to invert the error curve.
 Error is the
 difference between raw microphone data and the compensation (target) curve.
 If headphone's frequency response is 4 dB
 below the target at 20 Hz equalization function will have +4 dB boost at 20 Hz.
 In reality simply inverting the error is
 not sufficient since measurements and equalization have several problems that need to be addressed, see